afombravo/tnseeker/README.md

 tnseeker is composed of 2 submodules:

 1. the initial sequencing processing: Handles the read trimming and alignment, creating a compiled .csv with all found transposon insertions.
 When individual transposon read associated barcodes are present, these are also extracted.
+Running only this subpipeline can be achieved by including the `--ne` flag

 2. The Essential_finder: Infers gene essentiality from the insertion information found in the previous .csv file. tnseeker can thus be run on a standalone mode if the appropriate .csv and annotation files are indicated.
+Running only this subpipeline can be achieved by including the `--e` flag